lawfareblog/hacking-cybersecurity/README.md

 	- See note about the latest Mac M1/M2 models below.
 * High definition graphics card
 * Broadband Internet connection
+* Latest versions of Windows, macOS, or GNU/Linux (Ubuntu, Debian, or CentOS recommended)

 **A good rule of thumb:** Use a computer no older than the start of the Covid pandemic.
 We will try to accommodate students who do not have these minimum specs available, such as users with 32-bit machines.
 See note about the latest Mac M1/M2 models below.